an-garcia/DessertPusher/README.md

 onStop: Very similar to Activity’s onStop.
 This callback is called when the user leaves your fragment.
 Here you should:

-- Save any permanent fragment state
+- Save any permanent fragment state.

 # Other callbacks